 Something you’ll hear me talk about a lot is the need to differentiate between authentic pain emotions and emotional reactions.

 When the authentic pain of grief overwhelms you, your mind identifies it as a threat instead of as a necessary stage in emotional processing.
 This triggers your brain’s fight-or-flight response.
 And because grief isn’t something you can outrun or outbox or even hide from, your mind needs a way to deal with these stress chemicals – so it often stirs up emotional reactions like shame, blame, outrage, guilt or self-pity.

 Notice when you are feeling the authentic pain of grief, and when you’re feeling an emotional reaction to that grief.
-Then, acknowledge that these reactive emotions have the potential to make you feel a lot worse.
+Then, acknowledge that these reactive emotions have the potential to not only make you feel a lot worse but also prolong a sense of grief keeping your paralyzed.
 You don’t have to try and change the emotions; just acknowledge them and keep moving gently through these steps.

 3. Resist getting caught up in your reactions.